learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ip-10-0-80-67.ec2.internal    us-east-1b
 ~~~

-This command can be useful if your Kubernetes cluster is deployed on a public cloud infrastructure (such as AWS or GCP).
+This command can be useful if your Kubernetes cluster is deployed on a public cloud infrastructure (such as AWS, Azure, or GCP).
 It displays the *availability zone* that each node is in.

 The availability zone is a cloud concept that denotes a point of replication within a geographical *region*.